-A practical webinar aimed at understanding the principals of mental capacity and how to assess capacity for clients who may lack the capacity to make their own decisions.
+A practical training session aimed at understanding the principals of mental capacity and how to assess capacity for clients who may lack the capacity to make their own decisions.

 Extensive notes will be provided and time will be set aside for delegate questions